pavlyuts/portabilling/README.md

 ## Class Billing

-Class Billling uses config array to connect API and got session id or can use supplied session id.
-If sesson id provided, it will not try to login at init, but will try relogin if session id failed.
+Class Billling uses config array to connect API and get session id or can use a supplied session id.
+If a sesson id provided, it will not try to login at init, but will try relogin if the session id failed.

 It use [PSR-3 compatible logging interface](https://www.php-fig.org/psr/psr-3/), please, provide logging object of your choice and define severity filter on it.
 No logging if it omitted or null.
+Designed not to trow any exception, but no guarantee.

 Constructor accepts:
 - **config** mandatory array of configuration and account parameters, see  [the config sample](https://github.com/pavlyuts/portabilling/blob/master/config.sample.php).